plindman/tanstack-start-starter/docs/DEV_NOTES.md

 https://ui.shadcn.com/blocks/login

-### Route Component Co-location

-In file-based routing frameworks like TanStack Start, it is a common and often recommended practice to co-locate simple page components (e.g., `LoginComponent`) directly within their respective route files (e.g., `src/routes/login.tsx`).
-This approach offers:

-*   **Simplicity and Co-location:** All logic pertaining to a specific route, including data loading, error handling, and the component's rendering logic, resides in a single, easily accessible file.
-This reduces context switching during development.
-*   **Explicit Relationship:** It makes the tight coupling between the route's definition and its rendering component explicit.
-*   **Reduced Boilerplate:** For straightforward pages, it avoids the need for creating a separate file and additional export/import statements for a component that might only be used by that specific route.

-**When to consider separating the component:**

-While co-location is beneficial for simple pages, consider extracting the component logic to a separate file (e.g., `src/components/auth/LoginForm.tsx`) if:

-*   **Component Complexity Increases:** The component's logic or UI grows significantly, making the route file overly long or hard to read.
-*   **Reusability is Required:** The component (e.g., a login form) needs to be reused across different routes, embedded in modals, or utilized in other parts of the application.
-*   **Strict Separation of Concerns:** Your team adheres to a strict architectural pattern where route files are solely for routing concerns (loaders, parameters) and presentation logic resides entirely within dedicated component folders.

-For the current `LoginComponent` in `src/routes/login.tsx`, co-location is an idiomatic and acceptable approach given its current scope.

 ## Summary of "Production Add-ons - later"
 To complete the stack, here is a shopping list of packages to install manually:
 - i18n: @inlang/paraglide-js
 - Email: resend, @react-email/components
 - Observability: @opentelemetry/sdk-node, pino
 - Rate Limiting (Traffic Control): @arcjet/node (or @upstash/ratelimit)